Jacksonville Housing Database · New Construction

 The single most important thing buyers get wrong about new construction is assuming they do not need representation.
 The builder's on-site sales rep works for the builder, not for you.

 A buyer's agent representing you in a new-construction transaction can negotiate the incentive package, review the construction contract before you sign, schedule independent inspections during construction, and advocate for warranty claims after closing.
-The builder pays the buyer agent commission as part of their normal sales budget.
+Builder compensation to a buyer's agent is negotiable, and many builders offer to cover some or all of it from their sales budget, set out in your written buyer agreement.
 Using an agent does not cost you anything.

 Many buyers walk into a builder sales office, register without an agent, and then cannot bring one in later.
 Bring your agent on the first visit if you are seriously considering new construction.
 More on builder representation here.